Gulbarga Fort: Fort

-Jami Masjid
+Jamia Masjid

-The mosque, one of the first in South India, was built to commemorate Gulbarga as the capital of the Bahmani Sultanate.
+The Jamia Mosque, one of the first in South India, was built to commemorate Gulbarga as the capital of the Bahmani Sultanate.
 The mosque though simple in design but has a symmetrical plan with well organized constituent parts.
 The masjid, only one of its kind in India, has dimensions of 216 ftx176 ft and was built on the lines of the Great Mosque of Córdoba in Spain.
 The masjid, which was in ruins, has been well tended now.

 The mosque has no open courtyard.
 The outer passageways surround the prayer hall on three sides and have low open arcades with arches.
 They form a rectangular layout with ten bays each on the north and the south, and seven bays on the east.
 The square bays on the corners are topped by domes.
 The roofed interior bays are covered with low domes, faceted by pendentives.
 The front yard in front of the mihrab has nine bays with a single large dome.
 Trefoil interiors and elongated lobes are seen on sloping arches of the drum.
 The main roof drum is mounted on a cubic clerestory.
 The wooden screens that existed on the outer arcade openings have been removed over the years.
 They have been replaced, in recent times, by an arched entrance portal on the north face.
 On the whole, the mosque displays distinct Persian architectural style with five large domes (One large and four small at the corners) and 75 small domes with 250 arches.

-Tomb of Khaja Bande Nawaz
+Tomb of Bande Nawaz

-Apart from the above monuments the other building of interest is the tomb of the Sufi saint Syed Mohammad Gesu Daraz, popularly known as Khwaja Bande Nawaz, built in the Indo-Saracenic style.
-It is a large complex where the tomb of the Sufi saint, who came to Gulbarga in 1413, exists.
-The tomb walls have paintings; the arches of the Dargah are in Bahmani architecture while the paintings on the walls and ceiling have a fusion of Turkish and Irani influence.
+Apart from the other monuments, the other building of interest is the tomb of the Sufi saint Bande Nawaz, built in the Indo-Saracenic style.
+It is a large complex where the tomb of the Sufi saint exists.
+The tomb walls have paintings; the arches of the dargah are in the Bahmani architectural style while the paintings on the walls and ceiling have a fusion of Turkish and Persian influence.
 The Mughals also built a mosque close to the tomb.
-An annual fair or Urs is held here in November, which attracts large number of devotees of all religious communities.
+An annual fair or Urs is held here in November, which attracts a large number of devotees of all religious communities.

-According to painter and scholar Rehman Patel, who provided the photograph and other details of the Feroze Shah lake, says that this rare photograph finds a place in the album that was made for the Nizam.

-A study of the 19th Century photographs in India would be incomplete without a study of the prolific works of photographs by Raja Lal Deen Dayal.
-At a time when the world of the photograph was dominated by British and European photographers, Mr. Dayal was the sole Indian who photographed extensively and was immensely sought-after.

-The sixth Nizam Mir Mahboob Ali Khan had conferred the prestigious ‘Musawwir Jung Raja Bahadur’ or ‘Bold Warrior of Photography’ title on Mr. Dayal.